 Unfortunately, the current SES performance rating system is broken and falls far short of these standards.
 Governmentwide SES performance appraisal data consistently show the vast majority of ratings for senior executives are Level 4 or 5.
 Less than one percent of senior executives are rated at the lowest rating level.
 This indicates that senior executive ratings are systematically inflated, and poor performers are not being held accountable through a rigorous appraisal process.
-The current SES performance appraisal system does not meaningfully differentiate excellent from
+The current SES performance appraisal system does not meaningfully differentiate excellent from poor or mediocre performance across the SES.
+Nor does it provide for an accurate systematic appraisal of SES performance to serve as the "basis for making eligibility determinations for retention in the Senior Executive Service and for Senior Executive Service performance awards."
+These defects have existed for well over a decade.

-&lt;sup>2 5 U.S.C. § 3131.
+2 5 U.S.C. § 3131.